syseleven/grav-docs-metakube/pages/03.addons/06.kubernetes-dashboard/default.en.md

 !
 Note that after installation everyone with "Editor" permissions has access to the Kubernetes Dashboard and thus also full admin access to the cluster.

-For information on how to install and uninstall an addon see [Addons](../default.en.md).
+For information on how to install and uninstall an addon see [MetaKube Addons](../default.en.md).

 ## Customization